echeran/smile-of-murugan/webbook/chapter03.md

-It has been noted, and nowadays only the most stubborn of the traditional pandits would not admit this fact, that out of the eight collections of the first great anthology, two, namely the *paripāṭal* and the *Kalittokai* are, in their entirety, later than the rest.
-As far as the second great anthology is concerned, at least one poem is undoubtedly of later origin than the rest, namely the *Tirumurukärrup-* *paṭai*.
-Thus we are left with six anthologies of *Eṭṭuttokai* and with nine *pāṭṭus* or lays of *Pattuppāṭṭu.*
+It has been noted, and nowadays only the most stubborn of the traditional pandits would not admit this fact, that out of the eight collections of the first great anthology, two, namely the *Paripāṭal* and the *Kalittokai* are, in their entirety, later than the rest.
+As far as the second great anthology is concerned, at least one poem is undoubtedly of later origin than the rest, namely the *Tirumurukāṟṟuppaṭai*.
+ Thus we are left with six anthologies of *Eṭṭuttokai* and with nine *pāṭṭus* or lays of *Pattuppāṭṭu*.

 :::  {#lst-titles-eight-collections-ten-lays}